 #3.
 Customer lifetime value.

 The scale of this potential improvement is vast.
 A report by Accenture estimates that digitalization in aviation will create an additional $305bn of value for the industry over the next decade.
-Benefits to customers are valued at $700bn, as well as reducing the environmental impact of travel and improving safety, security and cost.
+Benefits to customers are valued at $700bn, as well as reducing the environmental impact of travel and improving safety, security, and cost.

 #5.
-Crisis / disruption management.
+Crisis / disruption management

 SMS is the most popular notifications channel for flyers.

-Airlines will always find themselves reacting to situations like bad weather or industrial action, but automated responses can be an opportunity for airlines to differentiate themselves by reducing the impact on passengers.
+Airlines will always face uncontrollable situations like bad weather or industrial action, and automated responses can be an opportunity for airlines to differentiate themselves by reducing the impact on passengers.

 #6.
 Partner / channel integration

 Once again, taking full advantage of the API revolution requires the digitized airline to have real-time access to multiple customer and flight databases.
-The ConztanzONE agility platform is an elegant way to overlay those capabilities onto an airline’s’ current IT infrastructure.
+The ConztanzONE agility platform is an easy way to overlay those capabilities onto an airline’s’ current IT infrastructure.

 #7.
-Insightful business analytics.
+Insightful business analytics

 Digitized airlines can use sophisticated analytics in a number of ways to improve service and cut costs.